tlecoz/holoplayToMp4/README.md

     Because the hologram is not pre-processed, the video will be usable with every looking glass

- Be aware that the video file will be huge.
+ Be aware that the video file will be huge (2560x1600 at 60 fps in good quality : more than 1 Go / minute )

 The files of your demo must be located in the "src" folder.